f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-Next a tenant that currently exists on a single blade will be expanded to span two blades using the webUI.
+Next, a tenant that currently exists on a single blade will be expanded to span two blades using the webUI.
 In the screenshot below **tenant2** is currently configured to only run on slot/blade1 due to the **Allowed Slots** being configured for 1.
 This tenant is using 6 vCPUs and 22016 MB of memory on slot1.

 .. image:: images/velos_deploying_a_tenant/image18.png
   :align: center